 Now, it’s better to be admired by a few than to be tolerated by the many because niche brands are the future of ecommerce and profit comes from devoted fans.

-Improving on feedback creates a product that’s closer and closer to a perfect solution of the target audience problems.
+Improving your online store on feedback creates a product that’s closer and closer to a perfect solution of the target audience problems.

 You know how you ask some friends about your product and they say it’s great?
-Well, usually they are not the target audience and their opinion is kind of irrelevant and misleading.
+Well, usually they are not your target audience and their opinion is kind of irrelevant and misleading.

-The same goes for influencer reviews, features in magazines, and random people on the internet.
+The same goes for influencer marketing, features in magazines, and random people on the internet.
 You should be listening only to your users for whom the product is made.

 Those people came voluntarily to your site, were interested enough to buy your product and took the time to tell you about the experience.
 They are the people you should be doing it for.